ministryofjustice/hmpps-education-and-work-plan-ui/README.md

 * `ROLE_CURIOUS_API` - to be able to call the Curious API

 ### User Roles
-One the UI is running users will need to authenticate with `hmpps-auth` using a valid DPS username.
-The DPS user needs to have the followings roles dependent on the access/functionality required:
+Once the UI is running users will need to authenticate with `hmpps-auth` using a valid DPS user.
+The DPS roles that the user has determines the functionality they will be able to access:

-* `ROLE_EDUCATION_WORK_PLAN_EDITOR` - required to be able to perform actions that edit/create data
+* `ROLE_LWP_CONTRIBUTOR` - Prisoner List landing page.
+Can view all data.
+Can update Inductions; but cannot create Inductions, create or update Goals, or record or exempt Reviews.
+* `ROLE_LWP_MANAGER` - Session Summary landing page.
+Can view all data, and can perform all functions (create and update Inductions, create and update Goals, record and exempt Reviews)

 ### Run linter